Lady Gaga: 2020–2023: Chromatica, Love for Sale, and House of Gucci

 After an appearance in the television special Friends: The Reunion, in which Gaga sang "Smelly Cat" with Lisa Kudrow, she portrayed Patrizia Reggiani, who was convicted of hiring a hitman to murder her ex-husband and former head of the Gucci fashion house Maurizio Gucci (played by Adam Driver), in Ridley Scott's biographical crime film titled House of Gucci.
 For the part, Gaga learned to speak with an Italian accent.
 She also stayed in character for 18 months, speaking with an accent for nine months during that period.
 Her method acting took a toll on her mental wellbeing, and towards the end of filming she had to be accompanied on-set by a psychiatric nurse.
 The film was released on November 24, 2021, to mixed reviews, though critics praised Gaga's performance as "note-perfect".
 She earned the New York Film Critics Circle Award, and nominations for the BAFTA Award, Critics' Choice Award, Golden Globe Award and Screen Actors Guild Award for Best Actress.

 Gaga co-wrote the song "Hold My Hand" for the 2022 film Top Gun: Maverick, and also composed the score alongside Hans Zimmer and Harold Faltermeyer.
 She performed "Hold My Hand" live at the 95th Academy Awards, where it was nominated for Best Original Song.
-The track also earned Gaga her third win for Best Original Song at the Satellite Awards.
 In July 2022, she embarked on The Chromatica Ball stadium tour, which concluded that September.
 It grossed $112.4 million from 834,000 tickets sold throughout twenty dates and produced an HBO concert special titled Gaga Chromatica Ball.
 By the end of the year, she became the highest grossing female artist touring in 2022.
-Gaga was appointed as co-chair of the President's Committee on the Arts and Humanities by President Joe Biden in April 2023, and collaborated with the Rolling Stones on the song "Sweet Sounds of Heaven", also featuring Stevie Wonder, from their album Hackney Diamonds that year.
+Gaga was appointed as co-chair of the President's Committee on the Arts and Humanities by President Joe Biden in April 2023, and collaborated with the Rolling Stones on the song "Sweet Sounds of Heaven", also featuring Stevie Wonder, from their album Hackney Diamonds later that year.

 2024–present: Joker: Folie à Deux and Mayhem

+Gaga was the featured artist for season two of the online video game Fortnite spin-off, Fortnite Festival, which ran from February to April 2024.
+She became engaged to venture capitalist Michael Polansky that April, four years after they began dating.
+In July, she performed a rendition of Zizi Jeanmaire's "Mon truc en plumes" at the 2024 Summer Olympics opening ceremony in Paris.
+Gaga released the single "Die with a Smile", a duet with Bruno Mars, on August 16, 2024.
+In addition to topping the Billboard Global 200 for 18 weeks, it made Gaga the first act to achieve multiple US number-one songs in the 2000s, 2010s, and 2020s.
+The track topped the Billboard Hot 100 Year-End Chart of 2025, a first for Gaga, and was the most streamed song of 2025 globally by on-demand audio streams, with a total of 2.858 billion streams.
+At the 67th Annual Grammy Awards, it earned the award for Best Pop Duo/Group Performance, making Gaga the first artist to win the category three times.